otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/04-windows-forms-applications.md

 | `Rows.Add()`           | Appends a new empty row, returns its index |
 | `Rows[i].Cells["Col"]` | Accesses a specific cell                   |

 **Design first.** This task combines a class you design yourself with a control you just learned.
-Write the class's "knows / does" summary (Week 03, Section 4) before you write a line of it.
+Write the class's "knows / does" summary (Module 03, Section 4) before you write a line of it.

 ### Task 3: Dogs from File